Download Thirteenth Amendment Worksheets

 Impact of the Thirteenth Amendment

-The Black Codes and the Jim Crows laws maintained the slavery status quo by compelling blacks to work for plantation farmers and as domestic help and introduced other human rights dynamics such as convict leasing.
+- The Black Codes and the Jim Crow laws maintained the slavery status quo by compelling blacks to work for plantation farmers and as domestic help and introduced other human rights dynamics such as convict leasing.

-However, the achievements of the century notwithstanding, the full realisation of rights by Americans regardless of race were only fully realised in the 20th Century with the enactment of the Civil Rights Act 1964, the Voting Rights Act 1965 and the Fair Housing Act 1968.
+- However, the achievements of the century notwithstanding the full realisation of rights by Americans regardless of race, were only fully realised in the 20th Century with the enactment of the Civil Rights Act of 1964, the Voting Rights Act of 1965 and the Fair Housing Act of 1968.